TheOdinProject/curriculum/foundations/installations/installation_overview.md

 Dual-booting can be as easy as inserting a flash drive and clicking a few buttons.
 The benefits of dual-booting cannot be understated.
 You will allow Linux to access the full capabilities of your hardware, have a clean and distraction-free environment for coding, and learn the platform used by many senior developers and servers around the world.

-#### Windows 10 with the Subsystem for Linux

-You're probably familiar with Windows for one reason or another.
-For many people, it is their OS of choice.
-Windows is easy to use and comes pre-installed on most computers.
-Unfortunately, some languages, such as Ruby, were created with the assumption that they'll be used on Unix-based (Mac or Linux) systems and do not easily run on Windows.

-It is possible to develop with the Windows Subsystem for Linux (WSL), but it is **highly** discouraged.
-If you go this route, you'll end up spending many hours on Google trying to fix the many problems you'll encounter.
-For your sanity, we recommend installing a virtual machine instead of using WSL.

 ### Online Editors